 A board-approved licensure program for directors of community education must require a person to demonstrate mastery of the program knowledge, skills, and dispositions in part 3512.0510 as part of the exit evaluation.
 The exit evaluation must focus on knowledge, skills, and dispositions in the competencies for school administrators under part 3512.0510 and may include objective examinations, portfolio reviews, and observations.

-A person who has been issued an entrance license based upon one year of experience between July 1, 1984, and July 1, 1990, shall be granted the first five-year continuing license after completing the human relations requirement in part 3512.2700 and one year of experience as either a part-time or full-time director of community education as verified by the employing superintendent of schools.
-Later continuing licenses must be renewed according to part 3512.2300.
+The board must issue a continuing license to a person who was issued an initial license between July 1, 1984, and July 1, 1990, based upon one year of experience and who continues to hold an initial license if the person completes one year of experience as either a part-time or full-time director of community education as verified by the employing superintendent of schools.
+The person must renew subsequent continuing licenses according to part 3512.2300.

-21 SR 804; L 1998 c 397 art 11 s 3; 33 SR 658
+21 SR 804; L 1998 c 397 art 11 s 3; 33 SR 658; 44 SR 1385

 Official Publication of the State of Minnesota